About the Wereldmuseum

 Admission to the Wereldmuseum includes an audio tour.
 Free guided tours are available during weekends.

-We recommend: After you’ve soaked up all that the collection has to offer, enjoy lunch in the museum’s waterfront café and a stroll along the harbor to the famous Erasmus bridge – beneath which you can take a harbor tour with Spido.
+After you’ve soaked up all that the collection has to offer, enjoy lunch in the museum’s waterfront café and a stroll along the harbor to the famous Erasmus bridge – beneath which you can take a harbor tour with Spido.
 Or continue your cultural exploration at more of Rotterdam’s museums.